 In the meantime, the Kansas City, Mexico, and Orient Railroad built a roundhouse and repair shops at Hiram and Harry Streets, and the Midland Valley Railroad opened a depot in 1911 on West Douglas Avenue near the Arkansas River.
 A new Douglas Avenue bridge and the extension of a streetcar line to Seneca made local transportation easier.

 From the 1910s to the 1920s, West Wichita saw another building boom due to oil interests and the increase in infrastructure.
 Many of the area’s historic buildings were built during this time.

 In the 1920s, Wichita became a center of aircraft manufacturing, and several companies opened facilities in the Delano neighborhood.
-These included Travel Air in 1925 and Cessna in 1927, as well as several smaller companies.
+These included Travel Air in 1925, Cessna in 1927, and several smaller companies.

 By 1930, West Wichita was starting to decline.
 Several factors led to the decline, including the Midland Valley Railroad going bankrupt in 1931, the rise of the University of Wichita (now Wichita State University), and the start of the Great Depression.

 At that time, flooding had become a problem along the Arkansas River, and the Works Progress Administration recommended getting rid of the sandbar to widen the river.
 In 1933, 1,500 unemployed men were put to work for 1.5 years using pickaxes, shovels, and wheelbarrows.
 The Ackerman Island sandbar then became part of the west bank of the current river.